Right on schedule, the stock market's negative reaction to yesterday's Fed Chairman comments has caused the annual seasonality sell signal to trigger.

 Unless, of course, they're applying it to an account where using DAA isn't feasible.
 It's primarily for these readers that we continue to report on the seasonality MACD buy and sell signals.
 But for everyone else, we believe DAA offers better timing cues than annual seasonality.

 If you do use investing seasonality

-Even before the creation of DAA, SMI always maintained that annual seasonality should represent a relatively small refinement to your existing long-term plan, rather than being used as an "all in" vs. "all out" tool.
-We've seen annual seasonality be painfully out of synch with the market at times.
+Even before the creation of DAA, SMI always maintained that annual seasonality should only be used as a small refinement to your existing long-term plan, rather than being used as an "all in" vs. "all out" tool.
+We've seen annual seasonality be painfully out of synch with the market at times — just last year, the market rallied strongly over the summer months, eventually setting a new all-time high in late September.
 As such, we've recommended making measured changes to your stock/bond allocation, if you choose to implement annual seasonality at all.

 Another idea that has been popular with readers in the past is to switch a portion of their portfolio back and forth between a more aggressive strategy, like Upgrading, and a more conservative one, like DAA.
 Along those same lines, some might choose to pare back their Sector Rotation allocation during an unfavorable period such as this.

 However you approach it, keep in mind this often-overlooked point about annual seasonality: the main objective of annual seasonality is not to improve returns.
 Rather, the primary objective of annual seasonality is to reduce risk.
 The data indicate that the overall returns of a portfolio invested in stocks only during the favorable period each year (and in bonds the rest of the year) has produced very similar total returns to a portfolio that was fully invested in stocks year-round.